areyde/areyde.github.io/_pages/about.md

 <h2 style="margin-top: -5px;">Hobbies 🎨</h2>

 My main hobby (and a calling, I hope) outside the realm of software engineering is [writing poetry](https://areyde.com/poetry/) (only in Russian so far). 📜
-As can be seen from my further education, I also love [philosophy](https://areyde.com/favourite_philosophers/) and care especially deeply about Eastern philosophy — Taoism, Buddhism, and Ājīvika, — as well as mysticism and esotericism. 🔮
+As evident from my education, I also love [philosophy](https://areyde.com/favourite_philosophers/) and care especially deeply about Eastern philosophy
-Another major love of mine is the Chinese language and sharing with people how awesome it is.
+— Taoism, Buddhism, Jainism, and Ājīvika, — as well as various religious movements all over the world. 📿 Another major love of mine is the Chinese language and sharing with people how awesome it is.
 In addition to learning it, I love [analyzing its content, popularity, history, and evolution](https://areyde.com/chinese/).
 In general, I am interested in all major humanitarian fields, especially linguistics and history. 🏛️